Here are a few tips on how to make your reception unique and fun!

 Create Zones

 The key to a lively celebration?
 Movement.
 The best parties encourage lots of dancing, with mini breaks for mingling and snacking -- not just sitting.
 So divide your reception into distinct areas for dancing, sipping drinks and chatting, and getting coffee or bites to eat.
-So arrange a few cocktail tables near the bar, provide an outdoor seating option or set up a dessert table of bite-size sweets.
+So arrange a few cocktail tables near the bar, provide an outdoor seating option or set up a dessert table of bite-size sweets.7 of 20

 Bring in an Expert Tasting Station